WalletConnect/walletconnect-docs/docs/dart/dapps/auth/dapp-usage.md

 ## Handling Session Approval and Rejection

-This code shows how to handle session approval and rejection using AuthResponse in a WalletConnect application.
-It awaits the response and checks for a non-null result to determine approval or rejection.
+To handle a session approval and rejection using `AuthResponse` await the response and check for a non-null result to determine approval or rejection.

 ```dart
 final AuthResponse authResponse = await authResponse.completer.future;